naren-m/algos/README.md

 ## TODO

 - [ ] Add documentations and notes.
-- [ ] Add step by step explanations of algos and ds.
+- [ ] Add step by step explanations of ds_algos and ds.

 ### Algorithms